Dr. Catherine de Boer

 St. John's, NL A1C 5S7

-Dr. Catherine de Boer has a BSW from King’s College at the University of Western Ontario, a Master of Arts from the University of Toronto and a Master of Theological Studies, a Master of Social Work and a PhD in social work from Wilfrid Laurier University.
-She has over twelve years of practice experience working in the areas of children’s mental health, homelessness, and medical social work.
+Dr. Catherine de Boer has a Bachelor of Social Work from King’s College at the University of Western Ontario, a Master of Arts from the University of Toronto, a Master of Theological Studies, a Master of Social Work and a PhD in Social Work from Laurier University.

 Prior to coming to Memorial, Dr. de Boer taught in the School of Social Work at Renison University College at the University of Waterloo (2005-2008) and also served as their Field Education Coordinator (2007-2008).
 She was a sessional instructor at the Faculty of Social Work at Laurier University (2003), Faculty of Social Work at the University of Manitoba (2002), and Martin Luther University College at Laurier University (1996).
 Dr. de Boer has taught courses at all levels of social work education (BSW, MSW and PhD) and has experience teaching in-class, on-line and using blended learning formats.
 Her teaching is in the area of direct practice (for example interviewing, assessment, working with individuals and families), human development, theory, research design and qualitative methodologies.
 In addition to her teaching, Catherine is currently the Chair of the MSW Program at Memorial.